Kerala Nature & Pilgrimage Tour

 Visit Pothamedu which offers an excellent view of the tea, coffee, and cardamom plantations in Munnar.
 Mattupetty dam and its reservoir, a concrete gravity dam built between the hill ranges for water storage for hydroelectric projects.
-Rajamala a hill station in Eravikulam National Park a natural habitat of the Niligiri tahr 2695 Mts above sea level.
+Rajamala is a hill station in Eravikulam National Park a natural habitat of the Niligiri tahr 2695 Mts above sea level.
 Half the world`s population of the rare mountain goat or tahr which is fast becoming extinct is now found here.
-Mattupedi Dairy Farm, famous for the Indo-Swiss Farm, a highly specialized dairy farm that comes under Indo-Swiss Livestock Project.
+Mattupedi Dairy Farm, famous for the Indo-Swiss Farm, is a highly specialized dairy farm that comes under Indo-Swiss Livestock Project.
 Echo Point, go there and scream as loud as you can and wait for a minute to hear your echo back!
 Also, visit the Tea Museum to know more about the century-old culture a lively glimpse of how the tea culture flourished across South India Overnight at the hotel.

 🏚️ Hotel Option: Nature Zone Jungle Resort/ Fragrant Nature Munnar or similar.